woodycal/pico-secure-delivery-box/README.md

 ## How to control the box

-The box is all done from your local network so you will have to find out it's IP address on your home network then in a browser type that address to access it.
-Please make sure you fix the IP address vie your router so static not dynamic.
+This is all done through web browser while connected to your local internet.
+!(Building-box/phoneshot.png)

 If you need outside access ie not on home network I would advise a secure VPN of some kind to access your home network.
 This wasn't designed for being open to internet as I block my iot devices from internet.